New Jersey Devils Tickets

 It’s recommended to arrive at least an hour before the game starts to avoid long lines and to explore the arena.
 Doors typically open 90 minutes before puck drop, giving you plenty of time to find your seat, grab some food, and soak in the atmosphere.

-Are there family-friendly activities at the arena?
+Are there family-friendly activities at the Prudential Center?

 Yes!
 The Prudential Center offers a range of family-friendly activities, including interactive zones and the opportunity to meet the Devils’ mascot, NJ Devil.
 There are also family restrooms and areas where kids can participate in fun activities.